arielivandiaz/challenge-tcit/README.md

 - [Node.js] - evented I/O for the backend
 - [Express] - fast node.js network app framework
 - [Postgres] - most Advanced Open Source Relational Database
+- [Sequelize] -  a modern TypeScript and Node.js ORM
 - [React] - a JavaScript library for building user interfaces
-- [Sequelize] -  a modern TypeScript and Node.js ORM
+- [Vite] -   a build tool that aims to provide a faster and leaner development experience for modern web projects.

 ## Contact